eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/benchmarking.rst

   WaitSet are met.
 For further information, refer to :ref:`waitset_conditions`.
 - **Pooling** mode.
 The subscriber cyclically fetches the data from its local cache.

 There are two ways to publish each data sample; individually, or by sending them in *Burst* mode.
 The following are the parameters for *Burst* mode:

 - The **Rate** and frequency at which data is written (defined by the [R[Hz]] option).
   The default rate is "as fast as possible".
-In **pub** mode, instead of trying to reach a set rate, it sends data fast as possible.
+In **pub** mode, instead of trying to reach a set rate, it sends data as fast as possible.
 - The **Size** of the data that is exchanged (defined by the [Size S] option).
   The default size is "as small as possible" (depending on the size of the topic).
 - The **Burst Size** (only applies to the **pub** mode) is the number of data samples